-Newer tank manufacturing processes involve making the tank by means of fibreglass and special plastics.
-These tanks are double walled and quite easy to handle.
+Newer tank manufacturing processes involve making the tank utilizing fibreglass and special plastics.
+These tanks are double-walled and quite easy to handle.
 Throughout America and Europe, these tanks have become the gold standard.
-They are also secured in place by means of a special foundation beams on each side and straps holding the tank down.
+They are also secured in place employing special foundation beams on each side and straps holding the tank down.

 When the tanks are excavated of the piping trenches should start.
 One thing to note is that the piping from the tanks to the first dispenser should be free of any bends or unnecessary loops.
 This ensures that adequate fuel flow is always maintained.
 The piping trenches between dispensers should be the shortest minimal distance.
 These trenches also have to be wide enough to accommodate the piping as well as cable sleeving.